crymscom/srganalytics-ios/README.md

 ### Logging

-The library internally uses the [SRG Logger](https://github.com/SRGSSR/srglogger-ios) library for logging, within the `ch.srgssr.analytics` subsystem.
+The library internally uses the [SRG Logger](https://github.com/SRGSSR/srglogger-ios) library for logging, with the following subsystems:

+* `ch.srgssr.analytics` for `SRGAnalytics.framework` events.
+* `ch.srgssr.analytics.mediaplayer` for `SRGAnalytics_MediaPlayer.framework` events.
+* `ch.srgssr.analytics.dataprovider` for `SRGAnalytics_DataProvider.framework` events.

 This logger either automatically integrates with your own logger, or can be easily integrated with it.
 Refer to the SRG Logger documentation for more information.

 ## Demo project